-No evidence of Black-Cockatoo roosting was observed during the field assessment and although there are numerous confirmed roosts within close proximity to the project area, roosting within the project area is considered unlikely.
+- Black Cockatoo use were recorded within the survey area.
+Four trees that support potentially suitable hollows were recorded. - No evidence of Black Cockatoo roosting was observed during the field assessment and although there are numerous confirmed roosts within close proximity to the survey area, roosting within the survey area is considered unlikely.